molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The most frequent syntax error is probably due to typos in hand-written code.
 Fortunately, these errors are easy to prevent by using an editor with syntax checking or a linter (see below).

 Even with these safeguards in place, syntax errors occur.
 There are several ECMAScript versions with different syntaxes.
 For example, if you use class declarations from ECMAScript 6 (2015) or `async`/`await` from ECMAScript 8 (2017), older browsers are not able to parse your script.

-The standard solution here is to compile newer ECMAScript syntax into an older equivalent syntax that’s widely supported, usually ECMAScript 3 or 5 (see below).
+The standard solution is to compile newer ECMAScript syntax into an older equivalent syntax that’s widely supported, usually ECMAScript 3 or 5 (see below).

 ### Exceptions